ByteAcademyCo/Exercises/introduction_and_environment/data_types_and_control_flow/1_loop_divisibility/README.md

 Generate sequence of numbers which are divisible for 5 and 7 in a loop.

 ## Problem Description
-Write a Python script that declares a variable `x` wich is set to a value of 50.
+Write a Python script that declares a variable `x` which is set to a value of 50.
 Construct a loop that goes from `0` to `x` inclusive, and stores all the values which are divisible by 5 and 7 in a variable called `data`.

 ## Testing